whispr-dev/kdp/src/txt_to_pdf_v-0-1-0/README.md

 File picker GUI fallback if no file path is given on the command line
 ```

 ---

 ## To install
-n.b.
+if using `.exe` no install is required - it's self contained!

+n.b. if using `.py`, line 7:
 `from fpdf import FPDF  # fpdf2 keeps the same class name`

-refers to fact that fpdf og i deprecate and fpdf2 must be installed hence:
+refers to fact that fpdf og is deprecate and fpdf2 must be installed, hence:

-`pip install fpdf2`
+`pip install fpdf2 markdown2 ebooklib`

+---

 ## To use:
+Either; run the `.exe` and follow along easy onscreen prompts; or,

-If using CLI:
+If using CLI with a `.py`:
 `python markdown_to_pdf.py "\path\to\your\story.txt"`

 Or just:
 `python markdown_to_pdf.py`

 …and a file picker will let you choose!

 Your output will include:
 `\path\to\your\story.pdf`
 `\path\to\your\story.epub`
 `\path\to\your\story.html`

 ---

-## Can Handle:
+## The program can handle:
-will convert md # to title and ## headings to chapter sections:
+converting md # to title and ## headings to chapter sections:

 ```
 ---